vincentbagilet/mediocrethemes/README.md

 ## Usage

 This package provides both a ggplot theme and a color palette.
-Users can set the theme and color palatette..
+Users can set the theme and color palette.

 ``` r
 library(ggplot2)